 The first thing you’ll need to do is install the official AMP plugin on your WordPress site.
 Simply go to Plugins » Add New from your admin area and search AMP in the search bar.

-Now click Install Now to install the plugin.
+Click Install Now to install the plugin.
 After that, wait for a few seconds and then Activate the plugin.

 Step 2: Install MonsterInsights and Connect Google Analytics

 Once you’ve installed the AMP WordPress plugin, you’ll now have to install MonsterInsights on your site.
-It is the best Google Analytics plugin for WordPress, as you can set up advanced tracking without editing code or hiring an expert.

 Step 3: Install the MonsterInsights AMP Addon

-Once all that is taken care of, go to Insights » Addons and click Install under the MonsterInsights AMP addon.
+To do that, head to Insights » Addons and click Install under the MonsterInsights AMP addon.

 After the addon is installed, it will automatically activate, and you should see the status change to Active.